tsatse/bedrock/README.md

 - *:rename*
     rename the file currently processed
-    transformation data is the replacement string. it's a template that will be rendered with the template input data
+    transformation data is the replacement string. it's a template that will be rendered with the parameter object as input data
 - *:template*
     render the current file's content
-    uses ejs to render the contents of the file in place using the template input data
+    uses ejs to render the contents of the file in place using the parameter object as input data
 - *:delete*
     delete the current file (or folder)
 - *:custom*